How to Successfully Use Messaging for Customer Service

 Advantages of Customer SMS

-Sending customer SMS is all about communicating quickly and easily in a way that leaves both parties happy.
-Just like with text message marketing, successful customer service messaging relies on the inherent strengths of this powerful communication medium.
+Sending customer service SMS messages is all about communicating quickly and easily in a way that leaves both parties happy.
+Just like with SMS marketing, successful text messaging for customer service relies on the inherent strengths of this powerful communication medium.

-SMS is a two-way communication channel, meaning that you can have one-on-one conversations with your customers.
-You can respond to them directly in the same texting window and complete an entire conversation over one single channel without jumping through different mediums.
+SMS is a two-way communication channel, meaning that you can have one-on-one conversations with your customers directly.
+Customer service agents can respond to questions in the same texting window and complete an entire conversation over one single channel without jumping through different mediums.

 Scalable